tototomate123/tuwunel/docs/troubleshooting.md

 #### Pinging servers

-conduwuit can ping other servers using `!admin debug ping <server>`.
+Tuwunel can ping other servers using `!admin debug ping <server>`.
 This takes a server name and goes through the server discovery process and queries `/_matrix/federation/v1/version`.
 Errors are outputted.